HarshitaVemula/Anamoly-detection/readme.md

 * Accurate billing: Map operating states with job scheduling  information in order to charge customers based on the  amount of resources used and not just based on the time for  which a job is run.

 ## Approach
-1) Cluster the data to obtain different operating states of the server.Mean shift clustering and DB Scan were chosen.Clustering was performed in 2 rounds.
+**1) Cluster the data to obtain different operating states of the server.Mean shift clustering and DB Scan were chosen.Clustering was performed in 2 rounds.**

 Different clustering techniques were explored.
 Of the standard clustering algorithms available, the algorithms which did not require number of clusters as input (for which  domain knowledge is required), which could identify clusters of different shapes, which would scale well for large data sets, and  which did not make strong assumptions about the distributions of the clusters were selected.
 Mean Shift and DBSCAN were two  such algorithms.